How to answer "My weird but true story is..." on Tinder

 Is name-dropping a celebrity a good story for this prompt?+

 Almost never.
-'I once met [celebrity]' reads as flex disguised as anecdote, and the matcher correctly reads the prompt as wanting WEIRD, not famous-by-association.
-The exception is when the celebrity meeting is genuinely strange (you served them at a 24-hour diner at 4am, you accidentally crashed their birthday) — those are weird stories that happen to involve a celebrity, not celebrity stories.
+'I once met [celebrity]' reads as flex disguised as anecdote; the prompt wants WEIRD, not famous-by-association.
+The exception is when the meeting is genuinely strange (you served them at a 24-hour diner, you accidentally crashed their birthday) — those are weird stories that involve a celebrity.